-E.ON is the developer of the new hard coal fired plant, which is estimated to require an investment of more than €1bn (more than $1.09bn).
-Upon completion, the project will replace the aging Datteln 1-3, and Shamrock (Herne) power plants.
+EON is the developer of the new hard coal-fired plant, which is estimated to require an investment of more than €1bn (more than $1.09bn).
+Upon completion, the project will replace the ageing Datteln 1-3 and Shamrock (Herne) power plants.

-Approximately 6,300 people participated in the construction of the project, which is expected to create 500 operational jobs, including 200 direct jobs at the power plant.
+Approximately 6,300 people participated in the construction of the project.
+It is expected to create 500 operational jobs, including 200 direct jobs at the power plant.

 Trianel Kohlekraftwerk Lünen (TKL) developed the 750MW hard coal-fired power plant at Lünen, Germany.

 The Datteln 4 coal-fired power plant will be equipped with an advanced multi-step flue gas purification system, which will eliminate nitrogen oxides, dust and sulphur from the flue gas.

 Out of the total electricity produced, 413MW of traction current will be delivered to Deutsche Bahn’s grid for its railway system.
 The remaining 642MW will be transmitted to the region’s public electricity grid.

 The 50Hz power generated by the plant will be converted into 16.7Hz, which is ideal for the train system, by a traction current converter facility to be constructed along with the power station.
 The converted energy will be fed to Deutsche Bahn’s 110kV high-voltage grid.

 Using combined heat and power technology, the Datteln 4 power plant will also produce approximately 1,000GWh of district heating, a sufficient supply for approximately 100,000 houses.
 It will provide district heating to the Castrop-Rauxel and Dortmund-Bodelschwingh areas.